Read information about our most frequently-asked questions.

 In the week beginning Monday 30 May, we started using a hydrogen sulphide meter at Bromley School.
 These meters continuously monitor very low levels of hydrogen sulphide in the air.
 The trial has been successful and we are leasing two extra meters and will purchase more.

-By June 17, we had collected six weeks of data, and we continue to publish the hydrogen sulphide results weekly on this website
+We continue to publish the hydrogen sulphide results weekly on this website.

 During the 1 November 2021 fire, the roofs on the trickling filters were destroyed.
 Immediately after the fire, the burnt plastic media housed inside the round concrete trickling filters gave off an acrid smell.